blangel/ply/docs/ProjectSetup.md

 * __name__ - will default to be the name of the project directory.
 The _name_ is analogous to _artifactId_ in __maven__.
 * __version__ - will default to be `1.0`.

+Additionally the `project.src.dir` and `project.res.dir` directories will be created for you in the default and `test` scopes.

 So issuing the following sequence of commands:

      $ mkdir electric-chilly